 At Longmeadow, if a child is working 3 steps or more (or 1 chronological year) below Age-Related Expectations, they will typically be identified for SEN support.
 Where a child has a specific difficulty in one or more areas, and is age-appropriate in others, they will still receive support for their areas of difficulty.
-If a child's social, emotional and mental health are proving to be a significant and ongoing barrier to their learning, they will be placed on the SEN register and may receive intervention that focuses on their pastoral needs, such as dedicated work with the INCO.
+If a child's social, emotional and mental health are proving to be a significant and ongoing barrier to their learning, they will be placed on the SEN register and may receive intervention that focuses on their pastoral needs, such as dedicated work with the Pastoral and Behaviour Assistant.

-If a child has specific targets for speech and language provided by the Speech and Language Therapy Service or by the school's speech and language therapist/s, they will have an LSP.
-Additionally, where a child requires significant additional support due to a communication disorder such as Autistic Spectrum Disorder, they will have an LSP.
+If a child has specific targets for speech and language provided by the Speech and Language Therapy Service or by the school's speech and language therapist/s, they will be identified on a Provision Map and are likely to have an LSP.
+Additionally, where a child requires significant additional support due to a communication disorder such as Autistic Spectrum Disorder, they will be identified on a Provision Map and have an LSP.